ligolang/ligo-mirror/vendors/LexerLib/README.md

     `stdin`.
 Otherwise, it holds a filesystem path to the input file.

-  * The value for the field `offsets` is `true` to have any error message report the location in the inpur source in terms of horizontal offset, à la Emacs, instead of column number (`false`, like Vim).
+  * The value for the field `offsets` is `true` to have any error message report the location in the input source in terms of horizontal offset, à la Emacs, instead of column number (`false`, like Vim).